Computer Science (COMP) 200

 - Computer Science 200 Study Guide.

-- Detailed descriptions of the requirements for the individual quizzes and assignments.
+- Detailed descriptions of the requirements for the individual quizzes and tutor-marked exercises.

 - A course evaluation form.